 Cash Out

-After the successful completion of your first 120 days of employment, employees may cash out earned leave only in the following two circumstances:
+After the successful completion of your first 90 days of employment, employees may cash out earned leave in lieu of taking more personal time off.
+It is recommended enough hours are left in the bank to cover scheduled vacations.